-The Round Rock Charter (Section 8.05) allows for emergency appropriations "to meet a pressing need for public expenditure, for other than regular or recurring requirements, to protect the public health, safety or welfare."
-An ordinance must be adopted by favorable votes of five (5) or more to the City Council members.
+The Charter (Section 8.05) allows for emergency appropriations "to meet a pressing need for public expenditure, for other than regular or recurring requirements, to protect the public health, safety or welfare."
+An ordinance must be adopted by favorable votes of five (5) or more of the City Council members.